|

 be seen here.
 We began archiving on DATs (digital audio tapes) in the early 90s.
 Since 2005,

-projects have been stored on CDs or DVDs. |
+projects have been stored on CDs, data DVDs and hard drives. |

 You can get a much more comprehensive look at JAM past and present in